Cybersocket, Inc.: 1998–2019: Rise to prominence with online publication

-2020–present: Acquired by NSFW.Army
+2020–2023: Acquired by NSFW.Army

 In November 2020, Tim Lutz was diagnosed with a malignant, methylated glioblastoma.
 A GoFundMe campaign was initiated to help fund his cancer treatments.
 Lutz died on August 20, 2021, at his home in Palm Springs.
 Upon his diagnosis, Sommer had to implement organizational changes within their business to allow Lutz to concentrate on his recovery.
 Cybersocket and its associated properties were sold to NSFW.Army, the owner of Fleshbot, in June 2021.
 Morgan stated that the decision to sell Cybersocket came when "it was clear it was time for us both to let it go."
 The decision was made due to shifts in the industry, as well as personal, professional, and COVID-19 related complications.
 A representative noted that Cybersocket and all related properties would receive "a thorough redesign and complete refresh."

 In January 2023, NSFW.Army merged Cybersocket and its staff with Fleshbot Gay to create a "mega-hub."
 The publication, sometimes referred to as Fleshbot x Cybersocket, subsequently hosted month-long gay porn celebrations, starting with Fetish Month that same January.
 They also picked an adult performer as a monthly "Cybersocket Stud".